Investment-Based Immigration To USA:

-If you are new to the immigration process, have a look at some of the different paths that foreign entrepreneurs who have already started or would like to start a new business in the United States have to immigrate permanently to the United States.
-Below are some of the most commonly obtained non-immigrant visas and a short outline of each one’s particular merits.
-For a complete list of nonimmigrant and immigrant visa pathways, please visit www.uscis.gov.
+If you are new to the Pathways to have a look at some of the different paths that foreign entrepreneurs who have already started or would like to start a new business in the United States have to immigrate permanently to the United States.
+Below are some of the most commonly obtained business investor visas in the USA and a short outline of each one’s particular merits.
+For a complete list of immigrant and investment-based immigration to USA pathways, please visit www.uscis.gov.

-The B-1 visa is a non-immigrant visa with an initial stay period of six months.
+The B 1 visa is a business visa for the USA with an initial stay period of six months.
 You may be eligible for a B-1 visa if you are coming to the United States as a business visitor to secure funding or office space, negotiate a contract, or attend certain business meetings in connection with opening a new business in this country.

-You may be eligible for an H-1B Specialty Occupation visa if you are planning to work for the business you start in the United States in an occupation that normally requires a bachelor’s degree or higher in a related field of study (e.g., engineers, scientists or mathematicians), and you have at least a bachelor’s degree or equivalent in a field related to the position.
-This visa is also a non-immigrant visa and has an initial period of stay in the United States up to 3 years.
+You may be eligible for an H1B Specialty Occupation business investment visa for the USA if you are planning to work for the business you start in the United States in an occupation that normally requires a bachelor’s degree or higher in a related field of study (e.g., engineers, scientists or mathematicians), and you have at least a bachelor’s degree or equivalent in a field related to the position.
+This visa is also a non-immigrant visa and has an initial period of stay in the United States for up to 3 years.

-Another non-immigrant visa is the O-1A visa.
-If you have extraordinary ability in the sciences, arts, education, business or athletics, which can be demonstrated by sustained acclaim and recognition, and you will be coming to the United States to start a business in your field, an O-1A visa may be right for you.
-Extraordinary ability means you have a level of expertise indicating you are one of the small percentage of people who have risen to the very top of your field.
+Another business investment visa for the USA is the O-1A visa.
+If you have extraordinary ability in the sciences, arts, education, business, or athletics, which can be demonstrated by sustained acclaim and recognition, and you will be coming to the United States to start a business in your field, and O1 visa may be right for you.
+Extraordinary ability means you have a level of expertise indicating you are one of the small percentages of people who have risen to the very top of your field.
 The initial period of stay in the United States is three years, with extensions available.